Arts of the Pacific Islands

 Wooden mask, the face of which is painted black, red and white.
-Glass eyes.
-The crest of the mask is made of bark fiber in imitation of a mourning coiffure.
+Eyes made from tapestry turban snail opercula.
+The crest of the mask is made of bark fiber, seeds, rattan, and possibly pieces of sponge.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome